 Citroën insiders talk bravely of the discount culture being a thing of the past - it isn't of course, just the size of the discount on offer, which is true of any major player here.
 In other words, models like the new Picasso must stand on their own merit and succeed because of their inherent desirability.
-Indeed, this is a trend that the company has kicked off in high style with its DS range.
+Indeed, this is a trend that the company has kicked off in high style with its seperate premium DS line-up.

 So the latest C4 Picasso takes the fight to rivals such as the Ford C-Max and Renault Scenic.
 Its first weapon is styling that marks it out as an individualistic contender.
 And that LED-adorned nose is quite a party piece, lending the Citroën's face a technical and, dare we say it, slightly Germanic grimace.